Garis Gallery of the American West

 When the Gallery opened, Jim Garis said, “This collection gives us a reference to our history and heritage and the way the West molded the character of its inhabitants.
 It gives us a chance to put ourselves in another place and time.
 Most of all it allows us to see, feel, and enjoy the beauty, pain, sorrow, and happiness of the great American West.”

-As for educational outreach, Leah Mulkey, Education Coordinator, says that “a goal of our education program for 3rd, 4th and 5th graders, is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”
+As for educational outreach, Leah Mulkey, Education Coordinator, says that “a goal of our education program for all students is to stimulate interest in the visual arts and create motivation to visit other museums and galleries.”

-For many of the students, several from rural areas throughout Oklahoma, the museum is the students’ first lesson in art and sometimes western history.
+For many of the elementary students, several from rural areas throughout Oklahoma, the museum is their first lesson in art and sometimes western history.

 “We want to create lifelong learners,” Leah says.